andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 * `geT` "tabularizes" the output
 * `gek` to inset the `Kind` (visual-sel and word at cursor)
 * `\tw` or `\tt` to get the type of the identifier
-* `leader hs` creates a haskell top level function stub with a random and indexed name (used for quick tests)
+* `localleader hs` creates a haskell top level function stub with a random and indexed name (used for quick tests). `\hS` also add a type-sig stub
 * Use feedkeys to activate modes: e.g. call feedkeys("\<c-v>", 'x') see VisualBlockMode()
 * `]b`, `[b` for next/prev binding
 * `cib` to change the binding name in consequtive lines